Why parents need to talk to their teens about AI — and how to start the conversation

 Research has shown that some AI tools can have a positive impact on learning.
 Xu worked with PBS Kids to design interactive, AI-powered digital versions of popular kids shows.
 She found that children who watched the AI versions were more engaged and learned more compared with children who watched the traditional broadcast version of the show.

-Meanwhile, Munkbhatter, the teenager from Sacramento, says AI has been a helpful learning aid and brainstorm partner — so long as he doesn't use it to do all the work for him.
+Meanwhile, Munkhbaatar, the teenager from Sacramento, says AI has been a helpful learning aid and brainstorm partner — so long as he doesn't use it to do all the work for him.

 Now, if he gets stuck on a challenging math problem, he says he asks ChatGPT: "What's the first step I should take when looking at a problem like this?
 How should I think about it?"